manzinello/mailgo.js.org/docs/configuration.md

 };
 ```

+DEFAULT all the values `true`

 With this attribute you can enable/disable some actions in mailgo.
-By default all the values of `actions` are `true` (so enabled), buty you can exclude some of them, for example with a config like
+By default all the values of `actions` are `true` (so enabled), but you can exclude some of them, for example with a config like

 ```js
 let mailgoConfig = {